Xorlent/SimpleFIM/README.md

 1. Download
 2. Run installer
 3. Set Syslog and/or SMTP details
-   _You can even save yourself some time by copying your SimpleFIM configuration file to all machines once the installs are complete_
+   Tip: _You can even save yourself some time by copying your SimpleFIM configuration file to all machines once the installs are complete_

 ## Prerequisites
 1. A Windows machine with PowerShell